chishxd/chishxd/README.md

 # 👋 Hi, I’m Chinmay (aka Chish)

-🎓 2nd-year AIML Diploma Student at New Institute of Technology, Kolhapur
+🎓 AIML Student at New Institute of Technology, Kolhapur
 💻 Focused on building clean, real-world-impact software
 🚀 Aiming to go from indie dev → freelancer → FOSS contributor → founder